danluu/post-mortems/README.md

 [Medium](https://medium.com/medium-eng/the-curious-case-of-disappearing-polish-s-fa398313d4df).
 Due to a series of unfortunate events, Polish users were unable to use their "Ś" key on Medium.

 [Valve](https://github.com/valvesoftware/steam-for-linux/issues/3671).
 Steam's desktop client deleted all local files and directories.
 The thing I find most interesting about this is that, after this blew up on social media, there were widespread reports that this was reported to Vavle months earlier.
 But Valve doesn't triage most bugs, resulting in an extremely long time-to-mitigate, despite having multiple bugreports on this issue.

+[Amazon](http://aws.amazon.com/message/2329B7/).
+An unknown event caused a transformer to fail.
+One of the PLCs that checks that generator power is in phase failed for an unknown reason, which prevented a set of backup generators from coming online.
+This affected EC2, EBS, and RDS in EU West.

 [Amazon](https://aws.amazon.com/message/67457/).
 Bad weather caued power failures throughout AWS US East.
 A single backup generator failed to deliver stable power when power switched over to backup and the generator was loaded.
 This is despite having passed a load tests two months earlier, and passing weekly power-on tests.